JuliaData/DataFramesMeta.jl/docs/src/dplyr.md

 @select msleep $(Between(:name, :order))
 ```

-To select all columns that start with the character string `"sl"` use [regular expressions](https://regexone.com/), which are .
+To select all columns that start with the character string `"sl"` use [regular expressions](https://regexone.com/):

 ```@repl 1
 @select msleep $(r"^sl")